FAQs for Graduates

 When and where do I line up for the ceremony?

-Candidates for bachelor's and master's degrees assemble in the East Gym in their caps and gowns 30 minutes before their ceremony.
+Candidates for bachelor's and master's degrees assemble in the West Gym in their caps and gowns 45 minutes before their ceremony.
 Once there, they gather by major.
-Candidates must bring the Reader Card with them, filled out with their name, phonetic spelling of their name, e-mail address and permanent address.
+Candidates must bring the Reader Card with them, filled out with their name, phonetic spelling of their name, email address and permanent address.
 This card will be used by the name reader as each graduate approaches the stage, as well as the photographers to identify and contact graduates.

 How does the processional happen?